Bad Credit Powersports and ATV Financing Options in 2026

 You could get a powersports loan from your current bank or credit union.
 These are generally harder to qualify for (particularly true for bank loans).
 Still, your financial institution might be willing to work with you if you have a long, positive history with them.

 Not all banks call their powersports loans by the same name.
 For example, Digital Federal Credit Union (DCU) offers ATV loans, but under its RV loan umbrella.
-Other banks might not offer a specific powersports loan but may let you get a large purchase personal loan instead.
+Other banks might not offer a specific powersports loan, but may instead let you get a large-purchase personal loan.

 If you aren’t sure whether your bank offers powersports loans, your best bet is to ask.